 The course of hepatitis C -- and its treatment -- may change when it coexists with other medical conditions.
 And the course and treatment of other conditions can be affected by HCV, too.

 Cryoglobulinemia and Hepatitis C

-The most widely described associated condition is cryoglobulinemia.
+The condition most commonly linked with hep C is cryoglobulinemia.
 This condition is due to the presence of abnormal antibodies (called cryoglobulins) that come from hepatitis C virus stimulation of lymphocytes (white blood cells).
-These antibodies can deposit in small blood vessels, thereby causing inflammation of the vessels (vasculitis) in tissues throughout the body including the skin, joints, and kidneys (glomerulonephritis).
+These antibodies can deposit in small blood vessels and cause inflammation of the vessels (vasculitis) in tissues throughout the body including the skin, joints, and kidneys (glomerulonephritis).

 Some people with cryoglobulinemia have no symptoms.
-When symptoms occur, they may include:
+But they may include:

 - Joint pain or swelling (arthralgia or arthritis)

 - A raised, purple skin rash (palpable purpura) usually in the lower portion of the legs